 Many people know that some attorneys take cases on a contingency fee basis.
 What is a contingency fee?
 What are the advantages of working with an attorney on a contingency basis?

 An attorney working on a contingency basis does not charge an upfront retainer fee nor do they charge an hourly fee.
 The attorney will not charge you anything for taking on your case unless they successfully resolve your claim.
 This means that if you are hurt, you can take your case to a lawyer without worrying about the cost.
 If your case is resolved successfully, you will pay the attorney a percentage of the awarded amount.

 Personal injury cases are typically taken on a contingency basis.
 On the other hand, other legal matters such as criminal cases, family law cases and many other types of cases are not handled on a contingency basis.
-Those who are injured by someone else and wish to file a civil lawsuit will find many benefits that come from working with an attorney on a contingency basis.
+Those who are injured by the negligence of someone else and wish to file a civil lawsuit will find many benefits that come from working with an attorney on a contingency basis.

 Contingency Fees are Fair